vchrisb/Isilon-POSH/README.md

 #### Windows

-Copy the folder 'IsilonPlatform' and 'SSLValidation' to the desired module path.
+Copy the folder `IsilonPlatform` and `SSLValidation` to the desired module path.
 You can find the configured Powershell module paths in the variable
 ```PowerShell
 $env:PSModulePath